Skip to main content

 When available, current appointment opportunities can be found below.

 The Travis County Commissioners Court seeks residents interested in working creatively in public and affordable housing.
-The Court is looking to fill one vacancy on the Strategic Housing Finance Corporation (SHFC).
+The Court is currently seeking to fill a vacancy on the Strategic Housing Finance Corporation (SHFC) for a tenant representative that is a current or former resident of an affordable housing property in which the Corporation has an ownership interest.

-Applicants should be interested in working with experienced board members to shape the future of key county assets.
-As the community grapples with housing needs, the Court seeks to build a team of appointees to work proactively on policy, staff development and innovative business processes that will strengthen the organization to provide leadership in this important arena.
-County staff is engaged with the board to assist in developing a roadmap that will assist new and current members in planning for action.
+As the community grapples with housing needs, the Court seeks to build a team of appointees to work proactively on policy, staff development and innovative business processes that will strengthen the board to provide leadership in this important arena.

 The Strategic Housing Finance Corporation (SHFC) was incorporated in 2004 as a nonprofit corporation and a public instrumentality of Travis County, Texas, for the public purpose of providing financing for projects and initiatives within Travis County to maximize affordability and housing options that provide decent, safe, and sanitary housing for persons of low and moderate income.
 The SHFC works with private developers and public entities to research and create opportunities to create new affordable housing; the issuance of bonds and utilization of Low-Income Housing Tax Credits finance its housing acquisitions and new developments.

 The Travis County Commissioners Court is seeking qualified applicants who will participate actively in the work of the Board and dedicate their time, talent, and energy to the mission of the SHFC.
-In particular, the Court is looking for applicants familiar with one or more of the following:
+Candidates must be a former or current resident of an affordable housing property in which SHFC has an ownership interest.

 • finance and accounting principles